-So, you’re interested in the Queal Boost.
+So, you’re interested in the Queal Flow.
 But you want to know a bit more about what’s in it, and why it works.
-In this blog, I’m going to expand on one particular ingredient in the Boost: Ashwagandha.
+In this blog, I’m going to expand on one particular ingredient in Flow: Ashwagandha.

 What is Ashwagandha?